PomPomMom/Emoji-Game-for-Variables/README.md

 ```

 ## **Complete!**
 You have started your emoji game and learned about variables!
-Continue in the next lesson to add conditionals to your game.
+Continue in the next activity to add conditionals to your game.